DevsparZeroGitHubUser/hello-world/READMEiOs.md

 <b>Description:</b>
 Callback function that provides meta Face Match Results from Face Match Process<br>
 <b>Parameters:</b>
-* questionObject : Contains the details of the questions that provide verification purpose for users.
+* questionObject : Contains the details of the questions that has to be answered by the user.
 Refer to the sample JSON below for details.
 ```json
 [
   {